tajmone/AlanStdLib/extras_src/README.md

-# ALAN StdLib Extras: Assets
+# ALAN StdLib Extras: Sources & Assets

-This folder contains some assets required to build the documents in the parent `../extras/` folder.
+This folder ("`extras_src/`") contains the source files and assets required to build the documents inside the "`../extras/`" folder.

 -----